Bdavis49382/GITC/README.md

 After cloning the repository on both you and your friend's computers, you will need to follow these steps.

-* Make Sure that pygame is installed.
+* Make sure that pygame is installed.
 [Instructions](https://www.pygame.org/wiki/GettingStarted)
 * Have the first player open to the GITC folder and run this command: `Adventurer/main.py`
 * The player can enter the pause menu by pressing esc, and then select start server
 * Now the other player can open to the GITC folder and run this command: `Guide/main.py`